amfairley/nunisi/README.md

 **Forms**<br>
 Forms throughout the site are defined with required fields when necessary.
 These prevent the user from submitting an incomplete form and provide a pop up alerting the user as to why the form wasn't submitted.

+**Delete room/user**<br>
+The delete room/user functionality redirects the user to a confirmation page to remove the chance of accidentally deleting a room or account.

 ### Future Security Implementations

 ## Future Development